-Quince RooftopMuch of a restaurant’s appeal can be atmosphere: and no manmade decor beats a natural canopy of stars—a lovely sight made even better when supplemented with a church spire, or three.
+Quince RooftopMuch of a restaurant’s appeal can be atmosphere, and no man-made decor beats a natural canopy of stars—a lovely sight made even better when supplemented with a church spire, or three.
 Locals welcomed the opening of Quince Rooftop, featuring a reach-out-and-touch-it view of the Parroquia, especially dramatic when seen at night.
-Add to all that Chef Gonzalo’s classic recipes; he returned to his native San Miguel after a stint at New York’s Rainbow Room.
-To mention just a couple of standouts on the menu, there’s the perfectly cooked rack of lamb; or a ribeye steak in a sauce of huitlacoche—a tasty mushroom-like fungus that grows on corn.
+Add to all that chef Gonzalo’s classic recipes; he returned to his native San Miguel after a stint at New York’s Rainbow Room.
+To mention just a couple of standouts on the menu, there’s the perfectly cooked rack of lamb or a rib eye steak in a sauce of huitlacoche—a tasty, mushroomlike fungus that grows on corn.